FAForever/ice-adapter/README.md

 3. Run `npm run bundle`
 4. Run `node dist/faf-ice-adapter.js --id 1 --login 2`
 5. Download the TestClient: https://github.com/FAForever/ice-adapter/wiki/Testclient https://github.com/FAForever/ice-adapter/releases
-6. Copy the TestClient to theh `dist` folder
+6. Copy the TestClient to the `dist` folder
 7. Start the TestClient
-8. Press `Connect` in Server
+8. Press in the Testclient `Connect` at Server
-9. Press `Start` in ICE adapter
+9. Press in the Testclient `Start` at ICE adapter

 You can start multiple TestClient's.
 One client must host the game, the other Client's can then join the game.